Glass production: Inspection equipment

 Glass containers are 100% inspected; automatic machines, or sometimes persons, inspect every container for a variety of faults.
 Typical faults include small cracks in the glass called "checks" and foreign inclusions called "stones" which are pieces of the refractory brick lining of the melting furnace that break off and fall into the pool of molten glass, or more commonly oversized silica granules (sand) that have failed to melt and which subsequently are included in the final product.
-These are especially important to select out due to the fact that they can impart a destructive element to the final glass product.
+These are especially important to select out because they can impart a destructive element to the final glass product.
 For example, since these materials can withstand large amounts of thermal energy, they can cause the glass product to sustain thermal shock resulting in explosive destruction when heated.
 Other defects include bubbles in the glass called "blisters" and excessively thin walls.
 Another defect common in glass manufacturing is referred to as a "tear".
 In the "press and blow" forming, if a plunger and mould are out of alignment, or heated to an incorrect temperature, the glass will stick to either item and become torn.
 In addition to rejecting faulty containers, inspection equipment gathers statistical information and relays it to the forming machine operators in the hot end.
 Computer systems collect fault information and trace it to the mould that produced the container.
 This is done by reading the mould number on the container, which is encoded (as a numeral, or a binary code of dots) on the container by the mould that made it.
 Operators carry out a range of checks manually on samples of containers, usually visual and dimensional checks.